AlexsLemonade/refinebio/README.md

 PROCESSOR                                batch/parameterized  50        running  01/31/18 18:34:05 EST
 ```

-The DOWNLOADER and PROCESSOR IDs are the parameterized jobs which are
+The rows whose `ID`s are `DOWNLOADER` or `PROCESSOR` are the parameterized
-waiting to dispatch Data Refinery jobs.
-If you don't understand what
+jobs which are waiting to dispatch Data Refinery jobs.
+If you don't understand
-that means, don't worry about it.
+what that means, don't worry about it.
 All you really need to do is select
-one of the IDs which contains `dispatch` and has a `Submit Date`
+one of the jobs whose ID contains `dispatch` and whose `Submit Date`
-matching when the job you want to check on was ran.
-Copy that full ID,
+matches the time when the job you want to check on was run, copy that full ID
-in this case `DOWNLOADER/dispatch-1517437920-ae8b77a4`, and paste it
+(in this case `DOWNLOADER/dispatch-1517437920-ae8b77a4`), and paste it
-after the previous command like so:
+after the previous command, like so:

 ```bash
 nomad status -address http://$HOST_IP:4646 DOWNLOADER/dispatch-1517441663-4b02e7a3
 ```

-This will output a lot of information about that Nomad Dispatch Job,
+This will output a lot of information about that `Nomad Dispatch Job`,
-of which we're mostly interested in the section titled
+of which we're mostly interested in the section titled **Allocations**.
-**Allocations**, which looks like this:
+Here is an example:

 ```
 Allocations